 Meet Susan Caso, MA, LPC

 I have two passions in life, my family and my work.
 Both bring me great joy.
-For me, life is all about connecting and being in relationships with others.
-My work allows me to interact in a compassionate and caring way with others in need of support.
+For me, life is all about connecting with others.
+My work allows me to interact in a compassionate and caring way with individuals, couples, and families in need of support.
 And, my family, it’s number one and I treasure the relationship that connects us as a whole unit and individually.

 My Background and Education: